All about European enforcement orders

 If you are a creditor in England and Wales, you can apply using form N219 (when the debtor has admitted the claim or agree a settlement) or form N219A (when the debtor has not replied, not objected or not filed a defence).

 You will need to fill in the EEO certificate and send this to the court along with the judgment and the court fee (please see leaflet EX50 for court fee details).
 If you are supplying any documents that are not in English, you will also need to be send a translation.

 Enforcing a European Enforcement Order in England and Wales

 EEOs can be enforced in England and Wales by a County Court Bailiff for debts up to £5,000 and by a HCEO for debts over £600.

-If you choose to enforce your EEO via an HCEO, you will need to instruct him and send him the judgment, EEO certificate and court fee.
-He will then obtain the writ of control on your behalf and commence enforcement.
+If you choose to enforce your EEO via an HCEO, you will need to instruct them and send them the judgment, EEO certificate and court fee.
+They will then obtain the writ of control on your behalf and commence enforcement.

 Enforcement in another EU state

 Enforcement will be according to the procedures of the EU state where enforcement is to take place.

 The creditor will need to provide a copy of the judgment and a copy of the European Enforcement Order certificate to the enforcement body in the country where enforcement will take place.
 It is generally good practice to provide as translation as well.

 You can find more information on other EU states on the European Judicial Network website.
 Pages are provided in the local language, and you can select the English version from the drop down language selector on the top right of the page.